Frequently Asked Questions

 Q. Why do light aircraft go round and round airfields?

 A. Pilots must carry out circuits and landings as one of the most important parts of the training syllabus, the more they practice, the more competent they become and therefore the safer they are.
-Therfore circuit flying is essential.
+Therefore circuit flying is essential.
+Airfields have strict rules as to what paths they must take and heights they must keep to minimise disturbance to the local community.

-A. They don’t.
-They are not interested in your house or garden, but fly a circuit of standard shape and size in relation to the aerodrome; so in set wind conditions, the same turning points will tend to be used.
+A. The pilots/students are not interested in your house or garden, but fly a circuit of standard shape and size in relation to the aerodrome; so, in set wind conditions, the same path and turning points will tend to be used.
 By flying over the same places each time, a pilot is flying accurately and therefore competently.
-Noise abatement is taken seriously, if you have an issue please contact your local airfield
+Noise abatement is taken seriously, so if you have an issue please contact your local airfield.
+The airfields do their best to design circuit patterns that minimise noise impact, even if they have to take ‘non-standard’ shapes.

 Q. Why is there a need for an aerodrome near me?

-A. The UK aerodrome network is regarded by DfT as an important part of the national transport infrastructure.
-Airfields provide vital connectivity for travellers and amenities for sport flying, therefore every centre of population, commerce or industry needs a local aerodrome just as it needs road and rail transport facilities.
+A. The UK aerodrome network is regarded by Government as an important part of the national transport infrastructure, with genuine economic and employment value.
+Airfields provide vital connectivity for travellers and amenities for sport flying, therefore every centre of population, commerce or industry should recognise the value of a local aerodrome, just as it needs road and rail transport facilities.
+Many also have historic significance and have been in existence before most local houses were built.

 A. No, In the United Kingdom we have only 140 licensed airports and aerodromes compared with around 600 similar aerodromes in France, where in many cases these are owned or operated by the local Chambers of Commerce.
 Unfortunately, for short-